plone/training/about.rst

 Make sure you have filled out a `Contributor Agreement <http://plone.org/foundation/contributors-agreement>`_.

-If you haven't filled in a Contributor Agreement, you can still contribute.
+If you haven't filled out a Contributor Agreement, you can still contribute.
 Contact the Documentation team, for instance via the `mailinglist <http://sourceforge.net/p/plone/mailman/plone-docs/>`_ or directly send a mail to plone-docs@lists.sourceforge.net
 Basically, all we need is your written confirmation that you are agreeing your contribution can be under Creative Commons.
 You can also add in a comment with your pull request "I, <full name>, agree to have this published under Creative Commons 4.0 International BY".